How Does the CMA Awards Voting Work?

 The CMA's voting membership consists of people who earn their living primarily from the music business.
 They can be artists, managers, publicists, journalists, engineers, songwriters or anyone else in the business.
 They pay a CMA membership fee annually for different levels of membership, and one of the perks is voting for the annual awards.
 Organizations, including record companies and publishing companies, can also sign up for CMA membership.
 Employees of the Country Music Association do not take part in the voting, which is decided by more than 6,300 members in over 40 countries worldwide.

-The eligibility period for the 2017 CMA Awards ran from July 1, 2016 until June 30, 2017.
+The eligibility period for the 2018 CMA Awards ran from July 1, 2017 through June 30, 2018.
 Only music released during that time frame can be considered.
 The voting consists of three rounds of ballots.

 Round 1: CMA members get to nominate one act in each category in the initial ballot.
 The 20 eligible acts who receive the most votes in the first round of voting go on to become official nominees, except in the category of Entertainer of the Year, in which only the top 15 make the cut.
 Those nominees are then submitted to the entire CMA membership to vote on in a second ballot.